fieldtrip/website/tutorial/beamformingextended.md

 tags: tutorial meg source coherence MEG-visuomotor151
 ---

+# Table of contents
+{:.no_toc}

+* this is a markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

 # Localizing visual gamma and cortico-muscular coherence using DICS

 ## Introduction

 In this tutorial we will continue working on the combined visual and motor task dataset((Schoffelen, Poort, Oostenveld, & Fries (2011) Selective Movement Preparation Is Subserved by Selective
 Increases in Corticomuscular Gamma-Band Coherence.
 J Neurosci.
 31(18):6750-6758)) described in the [channel-level analysis tutorial](/tutorial/sensor_analysis).

 In this tutorial you will learn about applying beamformer techniques in the frequency domain.
 You will learn how to compute an appropriate head model and lead field matrix, how to compute appropriate time-frequency windows, and how to contrast the effect of interest against some control/baseline.
 Also, you will play around with several options for plotting the results overlaid on a structural MRI.
 Finally, you will apply the results from the sensor-level coherence analysis and localize sources that are coherent with the EMG signals.